 Robyn brings more than 15 years of management experience in various roles and industries, demonstrating leadership, resourcefulness and continuous improvement of the organizations he worked for.
 Robyn started as an active volunteer during the establishment of HCCS, was co-chair of the HCCS site committee and played a critical role in the development and delivery of the new school location.
 In his role as the Advancement Director for HCCS, Robyn is responsible for the implementation of a development strategy which includes strengthening community ties and expanding fundraising and donor support in alignment with the mission and vision of the school.

 Eden graduated from Willamette University in 2014 with a major in International Studies with a emphasis on China.
-She is the eldest of 5 adopted Chinese girls and was the 2nd Chinese adopted child to arrive and reside in the state of Oregon.
-She is interested in HCCS because when she was growing up, resources to learn Chinese, in school and as an extracurricular activity, was very limited and she is excited to be involved with helping provide a Chinese immersion school to students.
+She is interested in HCCS because when she was growing up, resources to learn Chinese were very limited and she is excited to be involved with helping provide a Chinese immersion school to students.

 Holly received her BS in Accounting from the University of Oregon.
 She has over 10 years of experience working at Intel and Nike in the Accounting and IT departments.